Risk-Averse Action Selection Using Extreme Value Theory Estimates of the CVaR

 To summarize the simulation procedure, for each run $m$, at each stage $t$, calculations are performed on the first $t$ observations $\{x_1, \ldots, x_t\}$ with the following procedure: \begin{enumerate} \item For the EVT estimate, consider a set of candidate thresholds $u_1, \ldots, u_l$. \item For each possible value of $u$, calculate the threshold excesses $x_i - u$, $i = 1,...,t$ and use the MLE to estimate parameters for GPD of excesses.
-This leads to the selection of the optimal threshold $u$ through the \cite{bader2018automated} method for the EVT estimate. \item Calculate $\tce$ estimates using the SA and EVT methods. \end{enumerate}
+This leads to the selection of the optimal threshold $u$ through the method described in \cref{se:threshold}. \item Calculate $\cvar$ estimates using the SA and EVT methods. \end{enumerate}

 The confidence level of the CVaR in the simulation experiments is set to $\alpha=0.999$.
 A high confidence level is considered since the scarcity of observations is more important for such levels; this is where the EVT method is most likely to outperform the SA counterpart and prove the most useful.
 In all simulations, at stage $t$, $u_1$ and $u_l$ are respectively set to the $0.7$ and $\alpha$ confidence level sample quantiles of the empirical distribution of costs sampled previously in the run from the arm.
 The number of threshold considered is set $l=50$, and the threshold $u_j$ is set as the empirical cost distribution quantile with confidence level $\tilde\alpha_j = \tilde\alpha_1 + (\tilde\alpha_l-\tilde\alpha_1) \frac{j-1}{l}$, $j=1,\ldots l$; equally spaced threshold confidence levels spanning the interval $[0.7,\alpha]$ are used.